 The following additional supporting information is available on the EME/NIHR funding web pages:

 The EME Board typically meets in February, June and October.
-An example of the potential timeline of your application is outlined below for reference.
+The timelines are detailed below:

 Researchers in England, Northern Ireland, Scotland and Wales are eligible to apply for funding under this programme.
 Within the United Kingdom anyone who considers that they can carry out high-quality research is likely to be eligible.
 If you have any concerns regarding your eligibility to apply we advise that you contact us before completing an application.
 NETS programmes welcome applications that are within the programmes' remits from all sectors.
 Applicants are strongly advised to consider establishing partnerships with other relevant sectors or organisations to demonstrate they have the full breadth of expertise to carry out their proposed research in their applications to NETS programmes.
 Applicants should always check individual call specification documents for any additional eligibility requirements.
 We recommend that lead applicants from Industry contact the EME office prior to submitting an application.
 If you are planning co-funding with a charity partner, please discuss your plans with the EME office.